McLaren to get upgraded Honda power unit for Austria

-LONDON McLaren will have an upgraded Honda power unit for this weekend's Austrian Formula One Grand Prix, the struggling former world champions said on Monday.
+LONDON (Reuters) - McLaren will have an upgraded Honda power unit for this weekend's Austrian Formula One Grand Prix, the struggling former world champions said on Monday.

 The team, the second most successful in the sport's history after Ferrari, are last in the constructors' championship and scored their first points of the season only eight days ago in Azerbaijan thanks to Spaniard Fernando Alonso.